eksctl-io/eksctl/userdocs/src/usage/nodegroup-upgrade.md

 # Unmanaged nodegroup upgrades

-You should upgrading nodegroups only after you ran `eksctl upgrade cluster`.
+You should be upgrading nodegroups only after you ran `eksctl upgrade cluster`.
 (See [Upgrading clusters](/usage/cluster-upgrade).)

 If you have a simple cluster with just an initial nodegroup (i.e. created with